minio/docs/source/administration/identity-access-management.rst

-MinIO deployments using the :ref:`MinIO Internal IDP <minio-internal-idp>` require explicitly associating a user to a policy or policies using the :mc-cmd:`mc admin policy attach` command.
+MinIO deployments using the :ref:`MinIO Internal IDP <minio-internal-idp>` require explicitly associating a user to a policy or policies using the :mc:`mc admin policy attach` command.
 A user can also inherit the policies attached to the :ref:`groups <minio-groups>` in which they have membership.

 By default, MinIO *denies* access to actions or resources not explicitly allowed